-Given that potential cannot be equated with readiness, the organization must invest in developmental initiatives through Individual & Organizational Development Plans (IDPs/ODPs) for the identified pool to equip them to take on future roles and responsibilities.
-Mercer | Mettl provides organizations with ODPs that pronounce the way forward and IDPs that help bridge the gaps obtained from employee evaluations.
+Given that potential cannot be equated with readiness, the organization must invest in developmental initiatives through Individual Development Plans (IDPs) for the identified pool to equip them to take on future roles and responsibilities.
+Mercer | Mettl provides organizations with IDPs that help bridge the gaps obtained from employee evaluations.

-Mercer | Mettl’s end-to-end solution for high potential identification of employees helps organizations validate results through predictive modeling and correlation exercises.
+Mercer | Mettl’s end-to-end solution for high-potential identification of employees helps organizations validate results through predictive modeling and correlation exercises.

-Originally published April 9 2020, Updated June 24 2020
+Originally published April 9 2020, Updated December 21 2021

 Bhuvi is a content marketer at Mercer | Mettl.
 She's helped various brands find their voice through insightful thought pieces and engaging content.
 When not scandalizing people with her stories, you’ll find her challenging gender norms, dancing to her own tune, and crusading through life, laughing.